vinceliuice/Orchis-kde/README.md

   Run `kvantummanager` to choose and apply **ChromeOS** theme.

-- Install [Tela icon theme](https://github.com/vinceliuice/Tela-icon-theme) for a more consistent and beautiful experience.
+- Install [Tela circle icon theme](https://github.com/vinceliuice/Tela-circle-icon-theme) for a more consistent and beautiful experience.

 ## Donate